Find a Moving Company to Match Your Budget

 Get Multiple Quotes to Compare Moving Companies in Chicago

 Getting quotes from moving companies in Chicago used to follow a tedious process for most apartment renters who are getting ready to move: read some reviews online, submit itemized moving inventories, then wait for estimates to come back.

 If you're moving on a budget, it's helpful to know that many moving companies will overestimate the total cost of the move.
 This makes sense, because who wants to look at a quote from the moving company only to end up with a bill that's higher at the end of the move?
 That would result in a lot of disgruntled customers and spell out bad reviews for the moving companies.

 It’s not uncommon for apartment renters looking for budget moving options to get a bit of sticker shock after seeing the estimated costs.
-If you’ve seen a few trucks near affordable apartments then your brain might tell you, "well, these apartments are pretty cheap so that person probably didn't pay a fortune to move, did they?"
+If you’ve seen a few trucks near affordable apartments then your brain might tell you, "well, these apartments are pretty affordable so that person probably didn't pay a fortune to move, did they?"
 Turns out, you can sink a lot of money on movers!
 Especially if you're not inclined to search around for a deal.

 Save Money While Moving In/Out of Your Chicago Apartment